|

 dinner, Waltham offers a surprising number of excellent

-restaurants and eateries.
+restaurants and ethnic eateries.
 You wouldn't think that a

 suburb would be so well fed!